Apollo1840/StudyTimeBoard/README.md

 ### todo:

 - add some content for personal analysis.
-- add this_week time board and put it before the whole time board.
 - show the study king of today.
 - use Database software to check updates then update the charts regularly, instead of tigered by visit the web.